danielbodnar/awesome-stars/BY-LANG.md

 - [ever-co/ever-opensaas](https://github.com/ever-co/ever-opensaas) - Ever® OpenSaaS™ - Open-Source solution for creating, managing, and deploying full-featured SaaS offerings.
 - [ChristosChristofidis/awesome-deep-learning](https://github.com/ChristosChristofidis/awesome-deep-learning) - A curated list of awesome Deep Learning tutorials, projects and communities.
 - [chihming/awesome-network-embedding](https://github.com/chihming/awesome-network-embedding) - A curated list of network embedding techniques.
-- [frutik/awesome-search](https://github.com/frutik/awesome-search) - Awesome Search - this is all about the (e-commerce, but not only) search and its awesomeness
 - [alan-ai/alan-sdk-web](https://github.com/alan-ai/alan-sdk-web) - Actionable AI SDK for Web to enable text and voice conversations with actions  (JavaScript, React, Angular, Vue, Ember, Electron)
 - [codediodeio/rektor-db](https://github.com/codediodeio/rektor-db) - Rektor Vector Database
 - [mehmetozkaya/Design-Microservices-Architecture-with-Patterns-Principles](https://github.com/mehmetozkaya/Design-Microservices-Architecture-with-Patterns-Principles) - Design Microservices Architecture with Patterns & Principles.
 We're going to learn how to Design Microservices Architecture with using Design Patterns, Principles and the Best Practices.
 You will Lea